Wind-WindKids/winding/samples/ice.md

 and about a boy with wind in his name
 who used to make her laugh without even trying.

+She also thought of how proud she’d been,
+telling herself she was the one saving them both each time she went to Mass instead of flying.

 She picked up her laptop,
 feeling the smooth, cold metal,
 remembering the day he’d given it to her —